-Our first port of call is Dundee, considered Scotland’s sunniest city and a place of marvellous heritage and interesting culture.
-Dundee is a beautiful coastal city residing at the mouth of the River Tay with many museums, galleries and theatres.
-Visit the spectacular Discovery Point museum - here you can see Captain Scott’s polar exploration ship, RRS Discovery - and the Verdant Works, renowned as one of Europe’s finest industrial museums
+Our first port of call is Dundee, considered Scotland’s sunniest city and a place of heritage and culture.
+This beautiful coastal city resides at the mouth of the River Tay with many museums, galleries and theatres.
+Visit the spectacular Discovery Point museum - here you can see Captain Scott’s polar exploration ship, RRS Discovery - and the Verdant Works, renowned as one of Europe’s finest industrial museums.

 Day 3 - At sea

 Enjoy the facilities on board Magellan as we sail towards Denmark.

 Home to the world’s oldest monarchy and the capital of Denmark for over 600 years, Copenhagen is a lovely place to visit.
 Historic 17th and 18th century buildings fill the city, along with magnificent castles, colourful gardens and parks.
 Visit the beautiful Amalienborg Palace - a royal residence for the reigning Queen Margrethe II which hosts wonderful museums exhibiting the lives and traditions of the past and present monarchy.
 You may also wish to visit the scenic waterfront, home to the world’s oldest entertainment park, or explore the historic streets of Nyhavn.

 Arrive in the Baltic seaside resort of Warnemünde this morning.
 Featuring a large sandy beach and relaxing holiday atmosphere, Warnemünde is the perfect place to unwind, or you can explore the marina and town filled with interesting shops.